samsuh/2026-journal/README.md

 ## 5/3/26 - Sunday
 - ideally go ride, but it's gonna rain today. a rest day wouldnt be terrible though. focus on other things today and get back to lifting monday with trainer.
   - yeah. raining consistently even in the window of time it says its not raining.
+- Yeah didnt think id do any of these things today, realistically. more like a wish list.
   - update all finance things
   - prep for trip?
   - clean up; bathroom?
   - paint bedroom wall?
   - change bike tires?
     - do i want to do a final ride with higher pressure on the 25c's?

 ## 5/2/26 - Saturday
 - DONE ~~Gym, Set A~~ good overall. cant lift as much with new form, but that's probably normal.